fermitron2048/pfd/README.md

 # Primary Flight Display

 I thought it would be fun to make a partial replica of a 737-800NG primary flight display for my Jeep.
 I re-created the features that are most recognizable, and that would be most useful in a vehicle.
-Not everything works yet, and the components aren't finished, but the main components except for the artifical horizon work.
+Not everything is finished yet, but the main components work, except for the artifical horizon.
 I also added some features that aren't normally on a PFD, such as inside and outiside air temperature and humidity, time, and status information.

 It runs on the Raspberry Pi platform.
 Here's what I'm using:
 * [Raspberry Pi 3 Model B+][9]